What we do...

 The future of Britain’s bees hangs in the balance.
 Over the last few decades, we’ve lost 97% of our wildflower meadows.
 Our bee's food supply is starting to run out.
 And if they’ve got less food, there’ll be fewer bees to pollinate our crops - which means we’ll have less food too.

-Evidence shows that planting bee-friendly flowers in our gardens could be the key to saving our bees.
-And if tens of thousands of us come together, we could plant enough flowers to make sure that our bees have the food that they need to thrive this spring.
+Evidence shows that planting bee-friendly flowers in our parks and gardens could be the key to saving our bees; and if we work together, we can plant enough flowers to make sure that our bees have the food that they need to thrive!